 The Board has established Policy 5341 that requires every student to have an Emergency Medical Authorization Form completed and signed by his/her parent in order to participate in any activity off school grounds.
-This includes field trips, spectator trips, athletic and other extracurricular activities, and co-curricular activities.
+This includes field trips, spectator trips, driver's education, athletic and other extracurricular activities, and co-curricular activities.